-We are reviewing individual medicines or smaller groups of medicines, within areas where we judge there to be greatest reason to question whether the medicine provides cost-effective utility.
-The balance between medicines cost effective utility changes though over time when for example new medicines are included in the high-cost threshold or when we accept new pricing for a medicine.
+We review individual medicines or smaller groups of medicines, within medical areas where we judge there to be reason to question whether the medicine is cost-effective or not.
+The balance between medicines’ cost-effectiveness ratio changes over time, for example when new medicines are subsidized or when we accept new pricing for a medicine.

-Prior to commencing a new review we make detailed prioritization analyses where we, in part, look at sales volumes, reimbursement costs, cost per DDD, expanded indications and expired patents.
+Prior to commencing a new review, we make prioritization analyses where we, among other things, consider sales volumes, reimbursement costs, cost per DDD, expanded indications and expired patents.
 We also hold a dialogue with the county councils and provide them with an opportunity to submit suggestions on which products we should review.

 We may also start a review in connection with evaluating an application for a new medicine to be part of the reimbursement system.
-We start a review like this if there are deficiencies in the area when it comes to usage or cost-effectiveness.
+Such a review can take place if there are deficiencies within a specific medical area when it comes to usage or cost-effectiveness.

 If a review is started the company or companies are informed by us.